Here are some of the best ways to heat up a hot tub faster:

 Typically, a 6” foam will taper down to 4”, so this is what you should aim for.

-Using an insulated mat beneath the tub will prevent heat from escaping to the ground.
+It’s also a good idea to use an insulated mat beneath the tub will prevent heat from escaping to the ground.
 About 25% of the heat can be lost this way, even more with an inflatable tub.

 Adding insulation to the cabinet can help reduce heat loss and reduce noise too!